onflow/flow/flips/20220614-cadence-style-guide.md

 ### Drawbacks

-Having a defined set of style rules when writting Cadende code should not have any comebacks, as long as we agree on a sufficient wide set of rules and they are flexible enought to cover most cases.
+Having a defined set of style rules when writting Cadende code should not have any drawbacks, as long as we agree on a sufficiently wide set of rules that are flexible enough to cover most cases.

 ### Engineering Impact